 Please share this graphic.
 To put this graphic on your website or blog, just highlight, copy and paste the HTML code below:

 242 bird species live in the Glacier Bay National Park.
 160 marine and estuarine fish species.
 All 5 Pacific Salmon species are found here.
 Hundreds of humpback whales feed in park waters and the Icy Straight during the summer.
 Home to 41 species of land and water mammals, 8 of which are species of marine mammals.
 The Glacier Bay National Park is home to 30 of Alaskas 40 species of land mammals.
-And this are just a few of the many wonders of this wonderful national park.
+These are just a few of the many wonders of this wonderful national park.